davidkane9/creditr/TO-DO.md

 * get.date ought to include the JPY stuff, I think.
 Maybe also business date stuff?
 Change name to add.dates.

 * Fix all line wraps by reformatting code.

-* Fix check.inputs so that it ensures that only one of maturity and tenor is passed in as input. (easy)